-Step 4: At this point you can test the new accounts privileges by switching to the new account
+Step 4: At this point, you can test the privileges of the new account by switching to the new account

 su - newusernamehere

-Step 5: The new user should have sudo permissions which should allow you to execute any command with the word sudo prefixed before the command for example you can list the contents of the root directory like so
+Step 5: The new user should have sudo permissions, allowing you to execute any command with the word sudo prefixed before the command.
+For example, you can list the contents of the root directory like so

 sudo ls -alh /root

-The first time that you use sudo in a session, you’ll be prompted for the password to complete the command.
+When you use sudo in a session, you'll be prompted for the password to complete the command.
 If you followed this guide and the password was entered correctly, you should now see the directory listing for the root user.
-Having and using a sudo user is an excellent security practice, as it ensures that you can still enjoy the benefits of having the root user’s privileges without some of the risks associated with using the root account all of the time.
+Using a sudo user is an excellent security practice, as it ensures that you can still enjoy the benefits of having the root user's privileges without some of the risks associated with using the root account all of the time.